Toothpaste may seem to have been around for as long as you can remember, have you ever asked one of your grandparents, who invented toothpaste?

 You may find out that before toothpaste became commonplace people used to use a powder that more or less did the same thing.

-Tooth powders and toothpastes help to keep the teeth clean and with regular brushing and flossing remove food fragments and sticky bacteria laden plaque from the parts of the teeth where they can do the most damage, in between the teeth and close to the gums.
+Tooth powders and toothpastes help to keep the teeth clean.
+Regular brushing and flossing remove food fragments and sticky bacteria called plaque.
+Plaque is what does the most damage, in between the teeth and close to the gums.

 Toothpaste is basically made of four or five ingredients:

 - an abrasive, which scours the teeth and removes food and plaque;

 - fluoride, which helps to strengthen the hard enamel part of the teeth and prevent tooth decay;

 - detergents, which make the toothpaste froth up in the mouth;

 - flavours, such as peppermint, which make toothpaste taste better without impacting on its cleaning properties;

 - humectants, which keep the paste from drying out.

 Who invented toothpaste, well, the history of toothpaste is quite a long one.